Making a complaint is speaking up about something you are not happy with or you do not like.

 Here are some of the things you might want to complain about:

-- People – how staff or other Horton clients talk to you and treat you.
+- People – how employees, volunteers or other people in Horton talk to you and treat you.

 - Support – are you getting what you need?